golangconf/gophers-and-dragons/manual.md

 | WeakToFire | Fire attacks deal x2 damage |
 | Slow | When running away from a slow enemy, no damage is taken |
 | MagicImmunity | 100% magic damage resist |

+## Known issues and limitations

+* If your tactic panics, you won't get a stack trace
+* If [yaegi](https://github.com/traefik/yaegi) fails to parse/compile/run your code, you'll have to change it even if it's a valid Go code